How to Prevent Your Muzzle from Dipping

 How can I prevent my pistol's muzzle from dipping after firing?

-Prevent muzzle dip by focusing on consistent backstrap pressure with your firing hand's palm and applying upward tension with your support hand's index finger against the trigger guard.
-This stabilizes the firearm during recoil, allowing for faster follow-up shots.
+Prevent muzzle dip by focusing on solid backstrap pressure with your firing hand and applying upward tension with your support hand's index finger on the trigger guard.
+This counteracts recoil forces, keeping the muzzle stable for quicker follow-up shots.
+Consistent practice is key.

 More Training & Techniques Videos You Might Like